scottfr/SystemsBook/Applied/applied.md

 ## World2 Model ##

-The "World2 Model"^[World2 Model [http://insightmaker.com/insight/9812(http://insightmaker.com/insight/9812)] presents interactions between population, industrial growth, food production, and limits in the ecosystems on Earth.
+The "World2 Model"^[World2 Model [http://insightmaker.com/insight/9812(http://insightmaker.com/insight/9812)] presents interactions among population, industrial growth, food production, and limits in the Earths' ecosystems.
 The World2 model was adopted by Geoff McDonnell from Mark Heffernan's ithink version.
-The World3 Limits to Growth Model was developed based on the earlier, simpler, version developed by Jay Forrester in his 1971 book World Dynamics.
+The World3 Limits to Growth Model was developed based on the earlier, simpler version developed by Jay Forrester in his 1971 book World Dynamics.

 # Model
-{"title": "World 2 Model", "description": "Investigate the dynamics between capital investment, population, pollution and natural resources on the Earth", "load": "http://insightmaker.com/insight/9812"}
+{"title": "World 2 Model", "description": "Investigate the dynamics among capital investment, population, pollution, and natural resources on the Earth", "load": "http://insightmaker.com/insight/9812"}
 # End Model

 ## Conclusion ##

-If we are to evolve beyond the Pogo predicament, “We have met the enemy and he is us” [Kelly, 1970] it is essential we embrace learning and become far more adept at developing truly viable approaches for dealing with situations.
-Attempting to deal with situations without the requisite level of understanding has repeatedly proven to be little more than meddling which simply makes the situation worse or creates new problems that have to be dealt with.
-There are well defined proven approaches for developing each aspect of the "Systemic Strategy"^[Systemic Strategy [http://insightmaker.com/insight/1366](http://insightmaker.com/insight/1366)] model, and these will be presented in the "Enabling a Better Tomorrow" Interactive Learning Environment soon to be released.
+If we are to evolve beyond the Pogo predicament, “We have met the enemy and he is us” [Kelly, 1970] we must embrace learning and become far more adept at developing truly viable approaches for dealing with situations.
+Attempting to deal with situations without the requisite level of understanding has repeatedly proven to be little more than meddling.
+This in turn simply makes the situation worse or creates new problems that have to be dealt with.
+There are well defined and proven approaches for developing each aspect of the "Systemic Strategy"^[Systemic Strategy [http://insightmaker.com/insight/1366](http://insightmaker.com/insight/1366)] model, and these will be presented in the "Enabling a Better Tomorrow" Interactive Learning Environment soon to be released.